nicholasbair/ex_oanda/README.md

 conn = %Connection{token: "1234"}

-# Trades can also be partially closed by passing an int here or fully closed by passing the string ALL
+# Much like positions, trades can also be partially closed or fully closed by passing the string ALL
-# Note: when partially closing the position, units will always be positive, even if the position is short
+# Note: when partially closing the trade, units will always be positive, even if the trade is short
 # Unlike positions, a direction specific units key is not used here
 res = Trades.close(
   %Connection{token: "1234"},